se-edu/se-book/testing/introduction/what/text.md

 </panel><p/>

-For each test case you do the following:
+For each test case you should do the following:

 1. Feed the input to the SUT
 2. Observe the actual output